 Click on the “Advanced Search” tab at the top of the online catalog landing page.

-To cover the costs incurred in providing these library services through the mail, fees are:
+Book loans are available only to members.
+There is no fee for borrowing a book directly from the library.
+To cover the costs incurred in providing these book loans through the mail, fees are:

-- Base fee: $10 per shipment/request (includes up to 15 minutes of staff time)
+- Base fee: $10 per shipment/request includes the first book.

-Those wishing to use the library for research are welcome to do so themselves or though and appointed agent.
-Research includes searching books and journals etc. for specific topics: summarizing articles; comparing catalog descriptions and other typical research tasks are not available form the library staff or volunteers.
+Those wishing to use the library for research are welcome to do so themselves or through and appointed agent.

 Library Treasures